Question about the program? Call, text or email us. We're here to help!

 Just tie those two actions together.

 I couldn’t tell you how many complete Netflix series I have watched while working out.
 And you can too!

+What is accountability?
 The easiest way to explain accountability is to describe what life is like without it.

 Now, here is the power behind accountability: we behave differently when someone is counting on us.

 We don’t drag ourselves out of bed for a 6 am run because we don’t want to let ourselves down.
 We do it because we don’t want to let someone else down.

 We don’t pay bills, race home to cook dinner and start on homework because that’s something WE want to do?
 We do it because our family depends on us.